phattdoan/2018-spring-main/assignment/README.md

 Please do your work in a `git` repository; you can simply clone the course repo to get started.
 If there are any updates or fixes to the assignment, we'll update the master repo and you can patch your client with `git pull`.
+Be sure to use the assignment submit script (see Assignment 0 for instructions) to submit.
+**Do not** make pull requests on the course repo!

 Be sure to **`git commit`** often to save your work!